4ndr01d3/pinv-server/data-preparation/README.md

 From Ensembl protein ids to UniProtKB IDs
 ------
-The file that STRING provides uses Ensemble Protein IDS, PINV doesn't discriminate which type of accession number do you use for the network, as long as it is consistent with the ids in the features file.
+The file that STRING provides contains Ensemble Protein IDs, PINV doesn't discriminate between the types of accession numbers you use for the network, as long as it corresponds (i.e. consistent type) with the IDs in the features file.
 For this example we will create an interaction file that uses UniprotKB accession numbers.
-It is possible to get this information programatically through the REST services of UniProt, quering protein by protein.
+It is possible to get this information programatically through the REST services of UniProt, querying protein by protein.

-In this particular example we have retrieved beforehand all the mappings between the 2 identifiers for proteins in Homo Sapiens using this URL request: http://www.uniprot.org/uniprot/?query=organism:9606&format=tab&columns=id,database(STRING) and save it into a file that looks like this:
+In this particular example we have retrieved all the mappings between 2 identifiers for proteins in *Homo Sapiens* using this URL request: http://www.uniprot.org/uniprot/?query=organism:9606&format=tab&columns=id,database(STRING) and save it into a file that looks like this:

 ```
 Entry	Cross-reference (STRING)